ostephagus/NEAProjectCode/README.md

 The UI is written in C# using the WPF library and provides a GUI for the project. **INDEV**

 ## Visualisation
 The visualisation is written in C# using OpenGL to display a colour gradient of a field.
-It takes the data directly from the backend to display in a portion of the UI. **TODO**
+It takes the data directly from the backend to display in a portion of the UI. **INDEV**